bkuhlmann/auther/README.md

 ### Troubleshooting

-- With Ruby 2.4.0, it's imporant that the secret is generated via `SecureRandom.random_bytes`.
-Use `32` bytes or higher for a secure secret.
 - If upgrading Rails, changing the cookie/session settings, generating a new secret base key, etc. this might cause Auther authentication to fail.
 Make sure to clear your browser cookies in this situation or use Google Chrome (incognito mode) to verify.